Pork Tenderloin with Cranberry Pan Sauce

 - Heat a skillet over medium-high heat.
 Add cooking oil and then pork to heated oil.
 Sear on both sides for 2 to 3 minutes each, until golden brown.
 Pour wine into skillet, cover loosely with foil, and bake in the oven for 16 to 20 minutes or until pork reaches 145F / 63C degrees.

 - Transfer pork to a cutting board and let rest, covered with foil, for 10 minutes.
 Leave cooking liquid in skillet and place skillet over medium heat.
-Add stock, cranberries, maple syrup and mustard and whisk.
+Add stock, cranberries, brown sugar and mustard and whisk.
 Simmer until sauce thickens, ~2 minutes.

 - When squash is done cooking, toss with tarragon.